 Total raised - so far: £293.89

-In response to the COVID-19 crisis we donated all our remaining stock of our caramels to NHS hospitals and services local to our seven shops, coordinating with local NHS trust support teams to do so in a contactless way and doubled our Blue Light Discount to 30% on all products, as way of a thank you for the hard work being played by all members of the emergency services at this difficult time.
+In response to the COVID-19 crisis we donated all our remaining stock of our caramels to NHS hospitals and services local to our seven shops, coordinating with local NHS trust support teams to do so in a contactless way and doubled our Blue Light Discount to 30% on all products for 5 months, as way of a thank you for the hard work being played by all members of the emergency services at this difficult time.

 We have also created a special fudge selection box, and are donating £1 on every sale through Neighbourly to support small local initiatives run by key workers and charitable groups to keep their vital community services running during this pandemic.
 You can also find on our website our Comfort Bundle, a discounted selection of favourites designed for those who are still pulling the 9-5 to keep everything moving!
 To daonate directly to Neighbourly visit https://www.neighbourly.com/NeighbourlyCommunityFund